 - Loftus, N.W. and Smith, D. (2018).
 Investigating ward nurses’ responses to deteriorating patients.
 Nursing Standard. doi:10.7748/ns.2018.e11020.

 - Smith, D. and Bowden, T. (2017).
 Using the ABCDE approach to assess the deteriorating patient.
-Nursing Standard, 32(14), pp. 51–61. doi:10.7748/ns.2017.e11030.
+Nursing Standard, 32(14), pp. 51–63. doi:10.7748/ns.2017.e11030.

 - Bowden, T. and Smith, D. (2017).
 An overview of adult cardiopulmonary resuscitation equipment.
-Nursing standard (Royal College of Nursing (Great Britain) : 1987), 31(23), pp. 54–63. doi:10.7748/ns.2017.e10461.
+Nursing Standard, 31(23), pp. 54–63. doi:10.7748/ns.2017.e10461.

 - Smith, D.J. and Aitken, L.M.
 (2016).
-Use of a single parameter track and trigger chart and the perceived barriers and facilitators to escalation of a deteriorating ward patient: A mixed methods study.
+Use of a single parameter track and trigger chart and the perceived barriers and facilitators to escalation of a deteriorating ward patient: a mixed methods study.
 Journal of Clinical Nursing, 25(1-2), pp. 175–185. doi:10.1111/jocn.13104.

 London EC1V 0HB

-- Master of Science, Imperial College London, UK
+- Master of Science (cardio-respiratory), Imperial College London, UK, Sep 2011 – Sep 2013

-- Lecturer in Adult Nursing, City, University London, Aug 2014 – present
+- Lecturer in Adult Nursing, City, University of London, Aug 2014 – Aug 2020

 Memberships of professional organisations